Impeachment inquiry: Trump administration will not participate | DW | 08.10.2019

 Refusing to participate in the impeachment inquiry means that President Trump is now on course for a constitutional clash with Congress.

+The letter from the White House Council came minutes before the House subpoenaed the US ambassador to the EU, Gordon Sondland, on Tuesday.

-This comes hours afterthe US ambassador to the EU, Gordon Sondlandwas directed to miss his appearance before US lawmakers.
+Sondland was directed to miss his appearance before US lawmakers earlier the same day.

 Previously, Sondland agreed to testify before members of three House committees as the body looks into impeaching US President Donald Trump over his interactions with the Ukraine government.